davidgilson/Hexagonal-Power-Bank/README.md

 		1. #### Add BMS
 			`Requirements: BMS, heat sinks (optional), non-permanent glue (e.g. E6000), XT60 (female) connector, 3S balance lead`

-			1. Solder two 16awg wires to a female XT60 connector (roughly 3" to 4"), and add the heatsinks to the BMS FETS if you expect to be pulling high current.
+			1. Solder two 16awg wires to a female XT60 connector (roughly 3" to 4"), and add the heat sinks to the BMS FETS if you expect to be pulling high current.

 			1. Tin the pads on the BMS, and solder the XT60 lead to the P+ and P- pads.![image](./images/16.jpg)

 			1. Next, glue the BMS to the top PLA cover sheet, positioned as shown in the next image (position matters for how it will be installed into the case later).
-I reccomend spreading E6000 around with a spatula!
+I recommend spreading E6000 around with a spatula!
 			![image](./images/17.jpg)

 			1. Next, you'll need to solder all the wires to the BMS.
 Here you can trim the wires to the optimum length.
-Some BMS boards have their pads labelled with their corresponding voltage, some have "B0/B-", "B1" "B2", "B3/B+".
+Some BMS boards have their pads labeled with their corresponding voltage, some have "B0/B-", "B1" "B2", "B3/B+".
 Just connect them up in ascending voltage order.

 			1. If you want to be able to use an external balance charger, you'll also need to solder the balance lead to these pads too.
 See the previous image for an example.